catppuccin/nvim/README.md

 local mocha = require("catppuccin.palettes").get_palette "mocha"
 ```

-Returns a table where the key is the name of the color and the value is its hex value corresponding to each flavour.
+Returns a table where the key is the name of the color and the value is the hex code.

-## Overwriting colors
+### Overwriting colors

-Colors can be overwritten using `color_overrides` in the setting, checkout https://github.com/catppuccin/nvim/discussions/323 for inspirations:
+Colors can be overwritten using `color_overrides`, see https://github.com/catppuccin/nvim/discussions/323 for inspiration:

 ```lua
 require("catppuccin").setup {